History of Romania: Independence and Kingdom of Romania

 In an 1866 coup d'état, Cuza was exiled and replaced with Prince Karl of Hohenzollern-Sigmaringen.
 He was appointed Domnitor, Ruling Prince of the United Principality of Romania, as Prince Carol of Romania.
 Romania declared its independence from the Ottoman Empire after the Russo-Turkish War (1877–1878), in which the Ottomans fought against the Russian empire.

 In the 1878 Treaty of Berlin, Romania was officially recognized as an independent state by the Great Powers.
 In return, Romania ceded the district Bessarabia to Russia in exchange for access to the Black Sea ports and acquired Dobruja.
-In 1881,Romania's principality status was raised to that of a kingdom and on 26 March that year, Prince Carol became King Carol I of Romania.
+In 1881, Romania's principality status was raised to that of a kingdom and on 26 March that year, Prince Carol became King Carol I of Romania.

 The period between 1878 and 1914 was one of stability and progress for Romania.
 During the Second Balkan War, Romania joined Greece, Serbia and Montenegro against Bulgaria.
 In the Treaty of Bucharest of 1913, Romania gained Southern Dobruja and established the Durostor and Caliacra counties.

 The governments of Britain and the United States repeatedly protested the brutal treatment of Romanian Jews, who were regarded as aliens who had no civil or political rights.
-The Romanian government tolerated their frequent humiliation and exclusion from many professions and government services.
 Romania engaged in arbitrary expulsions of Jews as vagabonds and tolerated violent pogroms against Jews, many of whom fled to the United States.